Introduction#

 module load podman

-To manage pulled images, users can take advantage of the following commands:
+To list the local images, users can take advantage of the following Podman commands:

 # list images